Genki Travel Health Insurance Review: Is It Worth It?

 • Professional sports

-For those who live for the rush of adrenaline and the freedom of the open sky, the Genki Resident Plan dramatically expands your horizon of possibilities.
+For those who live for the rush of adrenaline and the freedom of the open sky, the Genki Native Plan dramatically expands your horizon of possibilities.
 It not only matches the Explorer Plan in terms of activities and sports coverage but goes beyond by embracing those very adventures that carry an element of risk—activities previously labeled as too dangerous.

-Now, the thrill of base jumping, the leap of bungee jumping, the depths of diving, the soar of parachuting, and the glide across skies are all within your reach, under the protective wing of the Resident Plan.
+Now, the thrill of base jumping, the leap of bungee jumping, the depths of diving, the soar of parachuting, and the glide across skies are all within your reach, under the protective wing of the Native Plan.
 It's an invitation to push the boundaries, to explore further, and to experience more, securely.

 Yet, it's worth noting, for those who professionalize their passion in sports, that this realm remains outside of what Genki covers.
+This applies to all Genki plans.

 💡